Protonk/sr-characters/New/rigger.md

 ####Role:

 Topped out drone rigger.
 Limited skills but near max reaction/logic.
-Control rolls 18 and gunnery (on startgun weapons) rolls 19 (thresholds for either >1 reduced by 2).
+Control and gunnery--on smartgun weapons--roll 18 (thresholds for either >1 reduced by 2 to a minimum of one).
 Oh, and this character has **7** edge.
 Any time they need to do something beyond the drone limit, burning an edge will make it so.
+They can burn an edge on the first turn of combat to negate some of the effects of combat paralysis.

 There's some trickery above to get the skills just right.
 Start w/ 26 karma, spend 4 on money, 7 on a specialization and 4 on active skills.
-10 to raise agi from 1 -> 2, 1 on contacts.
+10 to raise CHA from 1 -> 2, 1 on contacts.
 Then it's a matter of shuffling around 22 skills to get the max from rigger talents.

 And I know it gets boring but reaction dominates again.
 Reaction is the main stat for control and 3 initiative dice is nice.
+However I want to resist a lot of feedback, so willpower is maxed and I have 12 boxes for incoming stun damage.

 It's a narrow skillset but drones can spy and patrol and you can bring more than one to a job.
 Pistol is 8 to hit (and concealed in the cyberarm), but the main weapons are the various drones.
 You could even just zonk out in the van and control 2-3 drones for a run.